-Touch, smell, sight, hearing, and sound make up our five senses that help us experience the world around us.
-Help your kids see how we rely on these senses everyday for our survival with these fun 5 senses activities for kids.
+Touch, smell, sight, hearing, and sound make up the five senses that help us experience the world around us.
+Help your kids see how we rely on these senses every day for our survival with these fun 5 senses activities for kids.

 Once you start talking about senses, your kids will see the world around them in a whole new light.

 We rely on our senses to keep us safe from pain, heat, cold, rotten foods and so much more.